mariered0/29_Capstone-project1/README.md

 ## Highlighted Features

 ### Avoid user confusion by adding only first book with same title and author
-Multiple books with the same title are sometimes published by different publishers or different versions of the same books and they are all displayed when you search.<br/>
+Multiple books with the same title are sometimes published by different publishers or different versions of the same books are sometimes released, and they are all displayed here when you search.<br/>
 ![search result](https://github.com/mariered0/29_Capstone-project1/blob/main/Documentation/Images_doc/search_result_same_title.png?raw=true)

 If you add two books with the same title and same author to a list, only the first one will be added to the list as below to avoid user's confusion (no dupilication).<br/>